ssbc/epidemic-broadcast-trees/README.md

 where the sequence is different from the other end.
 This ensures that the vectors clocks sent are as small as possible.

+When connecting to multiple nodes, only request new messages using rx for a feed from one of the nodes.
+See `test/multiple.js`.

 Following and blocking are handled in EBT.
 Following acts as the signal of what feeds to replicate.
 EBT won't connect to someone that has been blocked.
 It will not send messages of a peer (including self)